mdn/project-template/CONTRIBUTOR_ROLES.md

 Invited experts get added to the invited experts team and to the appropriate topic or project team.
 Invited experts can:

-- Access the required repository for commits.
+- Access the required repository for commits and pull request approvals and merges.
 - Recommend and vote for other members to become invited experts.
-- Invited to our weekly MDN Web Docs editorial call.
+- Attend weekly MDN Web Docs editorial call.

 ### Community manager